FairlySadPanda/UdonStringEvents/README.md

+Notice on Deprecation:

+This prefab will be deprecated reasonably soon.
+Currently I am waiting on the incoming Udon networking upgrade that will feature features that are transformative to this area of VRChat.
+USEv2, which will replace this, will be dramatically more reliable, scalable and easier to use.

+When this repo is deprecated, the link to its replacement will be placed here.

 # UdonStringEvents

 A system by which complex events can be sent over the network in Udon for VRChat.
 Written in U#.